eat-sleep-code/camera/README.md

 # Camera

 This program makes the use of a Raspberry Pi HQ camera a little more powerful and user-friendly.
-It unleashes easy exposure bracketing, timelapse functionality, etc.   It also adds additional error handling and presets some common settings.
+It unleashes easy exposure bracketing, timelapse functionality, etc.   It also adds on-screen controls for use with touch screens, additional error handling, and presets for some common settings.

 ---
 ## Getting Started